noseka1/gitops-friendly-machinesets-operator/README.md

 $ oc apply -k deploy
 ```

-## Using the Operator
+## Creating a MachineSet

 Create a MachineSet specific to your underlying infrastructure provider.
-For example, a MachineSet for AWS may look like the one below.
+For example, a MachineSet for AWS and vSphere may look like the ones below.
 Note that all occurences of the infrastructure name are marked using the INFRANAME token.
-Operator will replace this INFRANAME token with the real infrastructure name specific to the cluster after the MachineSet manifest is applied.
+Operator will replace this INFRANAME token with the real infrastructure name after the MachineSet manifest is applied.

-Also note the two annotations that are required for the operator to take any action on this MachineSet:
+Also note the two annotations that are required for the operator to take any action on the MachineSet:
 1. Set `metadata.annotations.gitops-friendly-machinesets.redhat-cop.io/enabled: "true"`
 2. Set `spec.template.metadata.annotations.gitops-friendly-machinesets.redhat-cop.io/enabled: "true"`

+### Sample AWS MachineSet

 ```
 apiVersion: machine.openshift.io/v1beta1